FACT-Finder-Web-Components/magento2-module/README.md

     src/Controller/Proxy/Call.php

 which hands the request to the FACT-Finder system, receives the answer, processes it and only then returns it to the frontend/web component.
-Once response from FACT-Finder is available, proxy controller emits an `ff_proxy_post_dispatch` event which allows user to listen in order to modify and enrich recieved data.
+You can add a `afterExecute` plugin using Magento Interceptor mechanism to enrich data received from FACT-Finder.

 **Note:**
 Sending each request to FACT-Finder instance trough Magento, you lose on performance as each request need to be handled first by HTTP server and then, by Magento itself.
-This additional traffic could be easily avoided by not activating this feature if there's no clear reason to use it
+This additional traffic could be easily avoided by not activating this feature if there's no clear reason to use it.

 ### Using FACT-Finder on category pages
 Module in order to preserve categories URLs and hence SEO get use of standard Magento routing with the combination of FACT-Finder availability to pass custom parameters to search request.
 Once user is landed on category page.
 Search request is performed immediately (thanks to `search-immediate` communication parameter usage).
 To enable that, turn on corresponding option in *Main Settings* section.

-### Tracking event listeners
+### Tracking
-The module defines two event listeners for the checkout process:
+The module uses Web Components API to track following events:
+- click on product
-* `checkout_cart_add_product_complete`: adding product to cart - defined in `frontend/events.xml`
+- add product to cart
-* `checkout_submit_all_after`: placing an order - defined in `webapi_rest/events.xml`
+- purchase an order

-If you are planning to customize the add-to-cart/checkout process, make sure that the event definitions are placed in the correct areas.
-For instance if your are not using REST API in checkout move the `checkout_submit_all_after` event listener definition from `webapi_rest/events.xml` to `frontend/events.xml`.
-If you are using custom controllers, also make sure that they  emit these events.
-If not, tracking will not take place.
+- user login

+To track product click make sure your record template uses `data-redirect` directive described in [Tracking guide](https://web-components.fact-finder.de/documentation/4.x/tracking-guide).
+Adding to cart is tracked using WEB Components API in `src/view/frontend/web/js/catalog-add-to-cart-mixin.js:28` script.
+To make it work, make sure that you are using base `catalog-add-to-cart.js`, otherwise the mixing will not be applied.
+Checkout tracking is done using the `ff-checkout-tracking` element.
+This element is added in `src/view/frontend/templates/ff/checkout-tracking.phtml` which extend the `checkout_onepage_success` layout.
+If you do not use this layout in your checkout make sure you append it to your own one.
+For that you can use the view model `src/ViewModel/Order.php` which provides all necessary data from the backend to the template.
+Login tracking is by additional `CustomerData` section `ffcommunication`.
+This section should is configured in `src/etc/frontend/sections.xml` and should react to the user login action and reload containing data after that.

 ## Modification examples
 Our Magento 2 module offers a fully working integration out of the box.
 However, most projects may require